step-by-step-tutorial/springboot-tutorial/rdbms-mysql/README.md

 ## Install MySQL on Docker

-Execute the `docker compose  up -d` command to install MySQL 8.0 and a SQL developer named adminer.
+At first, create a docker compose file and add the images then execute the `docker compose  up -d` command to install MySQL 8.0 and a SQL developer named adminer.

 ```yaml
 version: "3.8"